How Often Do Motor Vehicle Accidents Lead To Injury?

 Do Most People Survive Motor Vehicle Accidents?

-The NHTSA reports that in 2022, the injury rate per 100 million VMT is 75.
+The NHTSA reports that in 2022, the injury rate per 100 million VMT was 75.
 Compared to the fatality rate of 1.33, this means you will more likely get injured than be killed in a motor vehicle collision.
 Given current car safety features like seat belts and airbags, the survival rate for auto accidents is high, so there shouldn’t be much cause to be afraid to drive.

 Should I Hire A Lawyer After Getting Injured In A Motor Vehicle Accident?

-Yes.
+Hiring a lawyer after a motor vehicle accident is not required, but having legal representation can be helpful.
 There are numerous advantages to having legal representation after a car accident.
 For instance, one of the most challenging aspects of managing an injury claim is identifying, assessing, and calculating accident-related damages.
 You won’t have to worry about this when you work with car accident attorneys.
 They are skilled in figuring out the recoverable damages in your case and building a compelling claim.
 Some of the damages you can claim include:

 • Loss of income from time missed at work and diminished earning capacity due to disability.